Aliases for YOD1 Gene

 GeneCards Summary for YOD1 Gene

 YOD1 (YOD1 Deubiquitinase) is a Protein Coding gene.
-Diseases associated with YOD1 include hiv-1.
-Among its related pathways are Protein processing in endoplasmic reticulum.
-GO annotations related to this gene include ubiquitin-specific protease activity and Lys48-specific deubiquitinase activity.
+Among its related pathways are Protein ubiquitination and Deubiquitination.
+Gene Ontology (GO) annotations related to this gene include thiol-dependent ubiquitin-specific protease activity and Lys48-specific deubiquitinase activity.

 Hydrolase that can remove conjugated ubiquitin from proteins and participates in endoplasmic reticulum-associated degradation (ERAD) for misfolded lumenal proteins.
 May act by triming the ubiquitin chain on the associated substrate to facilitate their threading through the VCP/p97 pore.
-Ubiquitin moieties on substrates may present a steric impediment to the threading process when the substrate is transferred to the VCP pore and threaded through VCPs axial channel.
-Mediates deubiquitination of Lys-27-, Lys-29- and Lys-33-linked polyubiquitin chains.
-Also able to hydrolyze Lys-11-linked ubiquitin chains.
+Ubiquitin moieties on substrates may present a steric impediment to the threading process when the substrate is transferred to the VCP pore and threaded through VCP's axial channel.
+Mediates deubiquitination of 'Lys-27'-, 'Lys-29'- and 'Lys-33'-linked polyubiquitin chains.
+Also able to hydrolyze 'Lys-11'-linked ubiquitin chains.
 Cleaves both polyubiquitin and di-ubiquitin.
 May play a role in macroautophagy, regulating for instance the clearance of damaged lysosomes.
 May recruit PLAA, UBXN6 and VCP to damaged lysosome membranes decorated with K48-linked ubiquitin chains and remove these chains allowing autophagosome formation (PubMed:27753622).